bluebird75/luaunit/README.md

 LuaUnit may also be used as an assertion library, to validate assertions inside a running program.
 In addition, it provides a pretty stringifier, to convert any type into a nicely formatted string (including complex nested or recursive tables).

-## LuaUnit successes

-LuaUnit is used in some very nice technological products.
-I like to mention:

-* [SchedMD/Slurm](https://www.schedmd.com/): Slurm is an open-source cluster resource management and job scheduling system that strives to be simple, scalable, portable, fault-tolerant, and interconnect agnostic.
-On the June 2017 Top 500 computer list, Slurm was performing workload management on six of the ten most powerful computers in the world including the number 1 system, Sunway TaihuLight with 10,649,600 computing cores.
-LuaUnit is used by Slurm to validate plugins written in Lua.
-Thanks Douglas Jacobsen to contribute back to LuaUnit.
-See the [Github repository of Slurm](https://github.com/SchedMD/slurm)

-* [MAD by the CERN](http://mad.web.cern.ch/mad/): CERN is the European Organization for Nuclear Research, where physicists and engineers are probing the fundamental structure of the universe.
-MAD is one of the CERN project: MAD aims to be at the forefront of computational physics in the field of particle accelerator design and simulation.
-Its scripting language is de facto the standard to describe particle accelerators, simulate beam dynamics and optimize beam optics at CERN.
-Lua is the main language of MAD-ng, the new generatino of MAD.
-A fork of LuaUnit is used extensively for all MAD calculation and framework validation.
-Thanks Laurent Deniau for contributing back to LuaUnit.
-See the [Github repository of MAD](https://github.com/MethodicalAcceleratorDesign/MAD)

 ## More details